Olivia de Havilland: 1938–1940: Movie stardom

-Within days of completing her work in Gone with the Wind in June 1939, de Havilland returned to Warner Bros. and began filming Michael Curtiz's historical drama The Private Lives of Elizabeth and Essex (also 1939) with Bette Davis and Errol Flynn.
+Within days of completing her work in Gone with the Wind in June 1939, de Havilland returned to Warner Bros. to begin filming Michael Curtiz's historical drama The Private Lives of Elizabeth and Essex (1939) with Bette Davis and Errol Flynn.
 She had hoped her work on Selznick's prestige picture would lead to first-rate roles at Warner Bros., but instead, she received third billing below the title as the queen's lady-in-waiting.
-In early September, she was lent out to Samuel Goldwyn Productions for Sam Wood's romantic caper film Raffles (also 1939) with David Niven, about a high-society cricketer and jewel thief.
+In early September, she was lent out to Samuel Goldwyn Productions for Sam Wood's romantic caper film Raffles (1939) with David Niven, about a high-society cricketer and jewel thief.
 She later complained, "I had nothing to do with that style of film."

-In early 1940, de Havilland refused to appear in several films assigned to her, initiating the first of her suspensions at the studio.
+In early 1940, de Havilland refused to appear in several films assigned to her, initiating the first of her suspensions from the studio.
 She did agree to play in Curtis Bernhardt's musical comedy drama My Love Came Back (1940) with Jeffrey Lynn and Eddie Albert, who played a classical music student turned swing jazz bandleader.
 De Havilland played violinist Amelia Cornell, whose life becomes complicated by the support of a wealthy sponsor.
-In his review in The New York Times, Bosley Crowther described the film as "a featherlight frolic, a rollicking roundelay of deliciously pointed nonsense", finding that de Havilland "plays the part with pace and wit".
+Bosley Crowther of The New York Times described the film as "a featherlight frolic, a rollicking roundelay of deliciously pointed nonsense", finding that de Havilland "plays the part with pace and wit".